PaloAltoNetworks/gridmeld/doc/admin-guide.rst

    * Perform bulk download of all existing sessions using the REST API.
    * Sync sessions with ``localDB`` indicators.
    * Subscribe to session directory updates using the WebSocket API.
-   * Send session updates to MineMeld loop (using a Queue).
+   * Send session updates to MineMeld loop (using an asyncio queue).

 #.
 MineMeld loop:

-   * Read session events from queue.
+   * Read session events from the queue.
    * Process events according to the session policy by adding or deleting indicators in the ``localDB`` node.